Andean Aid is led by a U.S. board of directors, an NGO in Cucuta, Colombia,

 For several summers, Professor Dlabay worked on research with students to assist Andean Aid.
 These project included conducting a survey of the Help and Hope Centers; creating an Andean Aid Operations Manual; translating the Operations Manual into Spanish; proposing a youth enterprise program to develop academic, career, technical, and entrepreneurial skills among Help and Hope Center participants; identifying metrics (key performance indicators) to assess the success of Andean Aid programs; assessing funding alternatives to finance sustainable programs; proposing a sustainable communication and marketing model to engage strategic partners.

-Kerry Bauman earned a Bachelor of Science degree in Sociology and Anthropology from Slippery Rock University, Slippery Rock, PA, where he was VP for student Campus Crusade outreach and was a pitcher on the baseball team.
+Kerry Bauman is pastor of River Ridge Church in Wilmot, Wisconsin.
+He earned a Bachelor of Science degree in Sociology and Anthropology from Slippery Rock University, Slippery Rock, PA, where he was VP for student Campus Crusade outreach and was a pitcher on the baseball team.
 After graduation, Mr. Bauman joined Campus Crusade in Chattanooga and later in Houston, where he served as a director.
 From 1991-1993, Mr. Bauman studied at Trinity International University in Deerfield, Illinois, earning a Master of Divinity degree in Missions.
-Mr. Bauman accepted a call to pastor the student ministries at Chain of Lakes Community Bible Church, and in July 2003, he was named Senior Pastor, where he served until November 2017, when he planted the River Ridge Church in Wilmot, Wisconsin, where he is senior pastor.
-Pastor Bauman and his wife Laurie, a musician, make their home in Trevor, Wisconsin, with their two sons, and are visited often by their five married children and numerous grandchildren.
+Mr. Bauman accepted a call to pastor the student ministries at Chain of Lakes Community Bible Church, and in July 2003, he was named Senior Pastor, where he served until November 2017, when he planted the River Ridge Church.
+Pastor Bauman and his wife Laurie, a musician, make their home in Trevor, Wisconsin, and are visited often by their children and numerous grandchildren.

-Based in Rubio, Venezuela, Gaby Andrade is the Executive Director for off of Andean Aid's South American operations.
+Based in Rubio, Venezuela, Gaby Andrade is the Director of Operations for all of Andean Aid's South American sites.
 Gaby also serves on the board of Andean Aid’s Civil Association, Una Sonrisa Para Todos Venezuela.
-Gaby holds a Bachelor’s degree in Social Sciences from Universidad Catolica Del Tachira, and a post-graduate degree in Management of Education from Universidad de Pamplona en Colombia.
+She holds a Bachelor’s degree in Social Sciences from Universidad Catolica Del Tachira, and a post-graduate degree in Management of Education from Universidad de Pamplona en Colombia.
 She has served as the principal for a private school in Rubio, where she makes her home with her husband and son.

 Aubrey is Regional Director of Development, Midwest, for Partners in Health, an organization whose mission is to provide a preferential option for the poor in health care by establishing long-term relationships with sister organizations based in settings of poverty.
 Previously, Aubrey was a writing and speaking skills program administrator at the World Bank.
 While earning her Masters in International Communication and Development from American University, Aubrey interned in World Vision's Children in Crisis Unit.
 She has been a language teacher in Japan through the Japan Exchange and Teaching Programme, and has lived in Rwanda as an External Relations Coordinator for Partners in Health.
 Aubrey resides in the Chicago area with her husband and two daughters.

-Todd is a certified public accountant and has held a variety of accountant and financial analyst positions in the fitness, health care and logistics industries.
-He has served as treasurer at the Chain of Lakes Community Bible Church, and now holds that role with Andean Aid.
-Todd and his wife Dhea, have three sons and a daughter, and live in Kenosha, Wisconsin.
+Todd is a certified public accountant who has held a variety of accountant and financial analyst positions in the fitness, health care and logistics industries.
+He earned a Bachelor of Science in Geology from Northern Illinois University, a Master of Science degree in Exercise Physiology from the University of Illinois at Chicago, and studyied science at the College of Lake County.
+Todd, who is bi-lingual in English and Spanish, has served as treasurer at the Chain of Lakes Community Bible Church, where Andean Aid was launched.
+Todd and his wife Dhea have three sons and a daughter, and live in Kenosha, Wisconsin.

 Anthony F. (Tony) Kramer

-Tony holds a Master’s degree in city planning from Harvard University and earned his Bachelor’s at Colby College.
+Tony holds a Master’s degree in City Planning from Harvard University and a Bachelor of Arts from Colby College.
 He is a member of the Near South Planning Board in Chicago, and a member of Lambda Alpha International Land Economics Society and the Chicago Crime Commission.
-Tony has served as an officer or director for a number of corporate and civic boards, including the Dearborn Park Corporation; Chicago Mortgage Bankers Association; Chicago Development Council; Duncan YMCA; Woodstock Site Plan Commission; Slough, USA; Tipperary Corporation, Denver; Chapman Energy, Houston; and School Districts 86 and 180 in Hinsdale, Illinois, where he established and chaired the Foundation for Excellence.
-A founding member of the Department of Homeland Security, Tony is a member of the United States Coast Guard Auxiliary, and was a line officer in the United States Navy.
+Tony has served as an officer or director for a number of corporate and civic boards, including the Dearborn Park Corporation; Chicago Mortgage Bankers Association; Chicago Development Council; School Districts 86 and 180 in Hinsdale, Illinois, where he established and chaired the Foundation for Excellence, and others.
+A founding member of the Department of Homeland Security, he is a member of the United States Coast Guard Auxiliary, and was a line officer in the United States Navy.

 Tony has supported Andean Aid for the past five years, believing “education is critical for the students Andean Aid serves because it gives them the best chance to achieve their own goals and impact their communities in positive ways.”
-He says he looks forward to “offering my expertise in building and development when the new Juan Christiansen Academy is built, and to establishing a young men’s leadership and mentoring program at our Help & Hope Centers.”
-An active member of the 4th Presbyterian Church in Chicago, Tony also supports Partners In Health, a non-profit that provides state-of-the-art healthcare in developing countries, the La Rabida Children’s Hospital, St. Jude Children’s Hospital and many other charities.
+An active member of the 4th Presbyterian Church in Chicago, he also supports Partners In Health, the La Rabida Children’s Hospital, St. Jude Children’s Hospital and other charities.